-Then add in the eggs, one at a time.
-Then stir in the milk and pumpkin puree.
+Add in the eggs, one at a time.
+Stir in the milk and pumpkin puree.

-Then add in the dry ingredients from the other bowl until it’s all just mixed in, I usually add in only half at a time.
-Then add the mix into the lined muffin tins.
+Mix in the dry ingredients from the other bowl until it’s all combined.
+I usually add in only half at a time.
+Pour the mix into the lined muffin tins.
 I took Zoe’s advice of using an ice cream scooper for this part and WOW, it works so well!
 But it really helped that I had a scooper which has a button to empty the scoop, you know?
 It’s not just an ice cream scooping spoon.

 Zoe baked her for around 20 minutes she said, I only put mine in for 18, but ended up taking them out at around 14 minutes as the bottoms were burning.
 I made the novice mistake of putting the baking rack too close to the bottom, silly me.
 Just make sure you’re watching the cupcakes every couple minutes so that they don’t burn!

 350g or 4 and 1/2 cups icing sugar

 Beat the cream cheese and butter in a mixer until well-mixed together.
 Then, add in the icing sugar and beat slowly.
 After, add in the cinnamon and vanilla and beat until it’s all mixed together.

 Ice the cupcakes either using a pipe or just a spatula (piping makes it so much prettier, but I didn’t have one and I’m sad about it).
 Make sure the cupcakes have fully cooled, otherwise it will all just melt off.